CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 The email addresses stated in the envelope and recipient variables have to be **pure** email addresses.
-That means they should just contain the email address without the name of the recipient or angle brackets ('<' and '>') (e.g. it should state 'richard@copernica.com' and not '"Richard" <richard@copernica.com>').
+That means they should just contain the email address without the name of the recipient or angle brackets ('<' and '>') (e.g. it should state 'richard@copernica.com' and not '"Richard" /<richard@copernica.com/>').

 The envelope variable should only contain a single email address.

 ### Adding multiple email addresses

 It is possible to add multiple recipients by adding an array with multiple email addresses.
-The email addresses here have to be stored in an array.
+The email addresses have to be stored in an array, but can also be comma separated.

 Examples: